barnex/coffee-cpu/README.md

 After drinking too much coffee, we built a CPU.

 ##CPU
-Directory CPU/ has a verilog implementation of the CPU (@mathiashelsen).
-It requires 3 FPGA cycles per CPU instruction.
+Directory CPU/ has a verilog implementation of the CPU, which works on an FPGA (@mathiashelsen).
+The CPU currently clocks at 25MHz and issues 1 instruction per cycle (2 cycles for LOAD/STORE).

 ##assembler
-Command ``ass`` assembles source files into ihex executables (@barnex):
+Command ``ass`` assembles source files into ihex executables, which can be loaded into the FPGA memory (@barnex):
 ```
 ass test.ss
 ```